 It's common for many nursing homes or private hospitals to notify a funeral home (like Brember Family Funerals) in advance and contact them on your behalf in the event of a death.
 In circumstances like this, the home or hospital will arrange the transfer of your loved one into our care.

-In some cases, a doctor may not be able to issue a medical certificate of the cause of death and they will refer the death to the coroner.
+In some cases, a doctor may not be able to issue a medical certificate of the cause of death, and they will refer the death to the coroner.

 There may be a number of reasons for referring a death to the coroner, including:

-Once the Coroner has enough results/records they will release your loved one to Brember Family Funerals.
+Once the Coroner has enough results/records, they will release your loved one to Brember Family Funerals.

-Once the death is registered, Births, Deaths and Marriages will provide a formal Death Certificate, which is often a necessary document for any legal and estate issues that need to be attended to.
+Once the death is registered, Births, Deaths and Marriages will provide a formal Death Certificate.
+You will need this for any legal and estate issues that need to be attended to.